 Step Eight: Temperature and Cooling Evaluation

-Temperature control matters for comfort, especially for hot sleepers like Marcus.
-Review groups now measure thermal behavior with both instruments and real people.
+Temperature control matters, especially for hot sleepers like Marcus.
+We judge it with both real-person feedback and simple measurements.

 Real-World Heat Build-Up